snehaajoshii/snehaajoshii.github.io/involvement.md

 - **Mentor and Tutor | Local Elementary School**
   Conducted weekly 1-hour sessions with a 2nd-grade student, practicing reading and math skills to support academic growth.

 ## Research

 - **WiCyS 2025 Presenter & Competitor**
-  Selected as *one of 25 women out of thousands* to present research on *Machine Learning Models for Cyber Threat Detection on IoMT* at the 11th Annual WiCyS Conference and competed in the National Cyber League CTF.
+  Selected as *one of 25 women out of thousands* to present research on *Machine Learning Models for Cyber Threat Detection on IoMT* at the 11th Annual WiCyS Conference.

 - **Cybersecurity Researcher | Marymount University**
   Conducted a study analyzing 200+ data breaches using Tableau and presented findings to 150 attendees at the Marymount Annual Research Conference; also selected to present at the Virginia Collegiate Honors Research Conference.